nopathrepo/hecate/README.md

 A log of deleted users is stored in users.deleted.

 ### guest ###
-Disabes the guest account on LightDM.
+Disables the guest account on LightDM.
 Does not work on Ubuntu versions past 16.04 LTS.

 ### logindefs ###